Deformations of Prismatic Higher $(G,\mu)$-Displays over Quasi-Syntomic Rings: Introduction

 \begin{thm}[Theorem \ref{equivalencetolocalshimura}] If the integral local Shimura variety $\mathcal{M}^{\textup{int}}(G,\mu,b)$ is representable by the diamond of a formal scheme, then the natural transformation $\mathfrak{Fib}_G$ is an equivalence. \end{thm}

 We need the representability assumption because our proof uses the deformation theory of integral local Shimura varieties.
-Of course, this assumption is expected to be true; however, we believe that one should be able to prove the statement without this assumption.
+Of course, this representability is expected to hold in general; however, we believe that one should be able to prove the statement without this assumption.

 \begin{conjecture} The natural transformation $\mathfrak{Fib}_G:\mathcal{B}^{\textup{qsyn}}_{(G,\mu,b)}\to{\mathcal{M}^{\textup{int}}(G,\mu,b)}$ is an isomorphism. \end{conjecture}